viljokass/shadings/README.md

 This thing is mainly just for setting up a rendering context for doing some shaders.
-Just run e.g. ```python -m http.server``` or whatever you prefer using.
+Using the ```run.sh``` assumes you have python and its http.server module installed but you can use whatever you prefer.